MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbServer/help-topics/2019/depwiz/ms.lync.dep.DeployMainUCMAIntro.md

 ms.prod: skype-for-business-itpro
 localization_priority: Normal
 ms.assetid: 0eb47fc9-17fe-4ccf-b7c9-1a2cf95f943c
-description: "For details about using Deployment Wizard to install Skype for Business Server 2015, see Install Skype for Business Server 2015."
+description: "For details about using Deployment Wizard to install Skype for Business Server, see Install Skype for Business Server."
 ---

 # Deployment Wizard: Unified Communications API

-For details about using Deployment Wizard to install Skype for Business Server 2015, see [Install Skype for Business Server](../../../deploy/install/install.md).
+For details about using Deployment Wizard to install Skype for Business Server, see [Install Skype for Business Server](../../../deploy/install/install.md).